humanwhocodes/computer-science-in-javascript/src/data-structures/linked-list/README.md

 A JavaScript implementation of a linked list.
 This class uses the conventions of built-in JavaScript collection objects, such as:

-1. Defining a `[Symbol.iterator]` method so each instance is iterable.
+1. There is a `[Symbol.iterator]` method so each instance is iterable.
-1. Using the `size` getter instead of a `length` property to indicate that the size of the list is dynamically counted rather than stored.
+1. The `size` getter property instead of a `length` data property to indicate that the size of the list is dynamically counted rather than stored.
 1. Defining a `values()` generator method.
+1. Returning `undefined` from `get()` when no such index exists.

 ## Usage